Skip to Content

 Bao Soho

-This excellent Asian-fusion restaurant has some really creative dishes on their menu that are sure to get you excited – fluffy buns with an array of deliciously meaty (and a few veggie) fillings.
+This excellent Asian-fusion restaurant draws on the late-night izakaya bars of Japan and has some really creative dishes on their menu – food that’s t sure to get you excited and goes very well with a few too many hi-balls.

 Elliot’s

-When visiting London, many people choose to dine on food from all across the world, and while that is definitely a great idea, we also feel that there are many British-themed restaurants out there that don’t get nearly as much attention as they truly deserve.
+When visiting London, many people choose to dine on food from all across the world, and while that is definitely a great idea, we also feel that there are many British restaurants out there that don’t get nearly as much attention as they truly deserve.

-Elliot’s is definitely one of them.
+Elliot’s is one of them.
 This incredible eatery takes some staple British dishes and maximises their potential to the absolute limit – the Middlewhite pork chop, sage, lemon & brown butter being a case in point.

 If you want classic British food like you’ve never tasted before, then you definitely should give it a try.